vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/baskets.md

 permalink: /tag-mobile-sdks/0.9.8/android/baskets/
 ---

-Baskets are a collection of a product variants (such as a small, black T Shirt).
+Baskets are a collection of product variants (such as small, black T Shirt).
 There are two different types of baskets: TemporaryBaskets and PersistentBaskets.
 The contents of a PersistentBasket are managed by the user and changes to the baskets are saved with the user profile, whereas the contents of a TemporaryBasket cannot be modified by the user and the basket is not saved with the user profile.

 Manipulation of PersistentBaskets, such as adding or removing products and changing quantities is performed locally using the `BasketsManager`.